gkjpettet/WikipediaKit/README.md

 Var contents As String = engine.GetPageHTML(bestMatch.Key)
 ```

-Be aware that the `Search` class make synchronous requests so this is a blocking activity.
+Be aware that the `SearchEngine` class make synchronous requests so this is a blocking activity.